s0um0r0y/cosmo_logic/README.md

 # Task 0: Python Coding Contest

 In this task, we have applied the primary usage of the Python language.
 This task is a team contest hosted on CodeChef.
-We have solved  a list of 10 problems:
+We have solved  a list of 10 problems.
+A total of 1475 teams registered for this coding contest:

 | # | Problem Description                                  | Code        | Points | Success Rate |
 |---|------------------------------------------------------|-------------|--------|--------------|